Hong Kong West Cluster

-Hong Kong West Cluster (港島西醫院聯網) is one of the seven hospital clusters managed by Hospital Authority in Hong Kong.
-It consists of seven public hospitals, a rehabilitation centre and six general outpatient clinics to provide public healthcare services for the population of the Central and Western, and Southern Districts.
+Hong Kong West Cluster (港島西醫院聯網; HKWC) was a hospital cluster managed by Hospital Authority in Hong Kong.
+It consisted of six public hospitals, a rehabilitation centre, and six family medicine clinics (FMC), formerly known as general outpatient clinics (GOPC) (Note: GOPCs have been officially renamed to FMCs in Oct 2025, see this press release).
+Its goal was to provide public healthcare services for the population of the Central and Western and Southern Districts.
 In mid-2012, the population was 544,100.
-The current Cluster Chief Executive is Dr Theresa Li.
+It was one of seven similar clusters, until it was merged with Hong Kong East Cluster (HKEC) into Hong Kong Island Cluster (HKIC) on 1 April 2026.

 Services

-Hong Kong West Cluster operates the following seven hospitals of various capabilities to provide a range of acute, convalescent, rehabilitation, and infirmary inpatient and ambulatory care services to the public in the areas of Central and Western, and Southern Districts.
+Hong Kong West Cluster operated the following seven hospitals of various capabilities to provide a range of acute, convalescent, rehabilitation, and infirmary inpatient and ambulatory care services to the public in the areas of Central and Western, and Southern Districts.
 In mid-2012, the population of the areas was 544,100.